 Dexter is a very small town located in the state of New Mexico.
 With a population of 1,054 people and just one neighborhood, Dexter is the 107th largest community in New Mexico.

-When you are in Dexter, you'll notice that it is more blue-collar than most other communities in America.
-40.44% of Dexter’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dexter is generally considered to be a blue-collar town.
+40.44% of the Dexter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dexter is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Dexter who work in personal care services (25.18%), maintenance occupations (10.41%), and management occupations (8.23%).

 As is often the case in a small town, Dexter doesn't have a public transportation system that people use for their commute.